What Does The Theory Test Involve?

 The earlier you click the mouse the higher the score you will achieve on each clip.

 You must score a total of 44 out of 75 points in order to pass the Hazard Perception part of the Theory Test.
-Unfortunately in order to pass the theory test you must achieve a pass in both sections on the same day.
+Unfortunately in order to pass the Driving Theory Test you must achieve a pass in both sections on the same day.

 We believe that the best way to prepare for your theory test is to use an App on a mobile device.